snehadev04/Secret_Auction_Program/README.md

 ## Contribution
 Contributions are welcome!
 If you have any suggestions, bug fixes, or improvements, feel free to open an issue or create a pull request.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements
-Logo design by ASCII Art Generator
-Art inspiration from Artivive